Dog ownership comes with its own responsibilities. Residents should be aware of their obligations to be responsible pet owners.

 - repeatedly causes substantial damage to anything

-If you wish to report a nuisance dog, please contact Council’s Citizen Service Centre on 9367 9222 to lodge a complaint.
+If you wish to report a nuisance dog, please contact Council’s Customer Service Centre on 9367 9222 to lodge a complaint.
 Council may request you make a formal statement to support your claim of a nuisance dog.
 The statement outlines the dates, times, length of barking, location of dog when barking and the dog’s description etc. Council may rely on this statement to proceed with formal action such as the issue of a Nuisance Dog Order or the Issue of Penalty Infringement Notices.

 A dog attack is considered if a dog rushes at, attacks, bites, harasses or chases any person or animal (other than vermin), whether or not any injury is caused to the person or animal.